w3c/Guide/standards-track/index.md

 The language in the [Web Platform WG charter](http://w3c.github.io/charter-html/group-charter.html#deliverables) describes a one community's practice:

-> The Working Group will not adopt new proposals until they have matured through the Web Platform Incubator Community Group or another similar incubation phase.
+{% include quote.html content="The Working Group will not adopt new proposals until they have matured through the Web Platform Incubator Community Group or another similar incubation phase." %}

 If work is incubated in a CG, it is important to assess the degree of consensus behind a spec as well as its maturity.
 While CG's are not required to work by consensus, those proposing work for the Recommendation track should favor proposals that did get strong and broad consensus during the incubation phase, and make W3C staff aware of points of contention, rival proposals, etc. An optional [W3C Community Group Charter Template](https://github.com/w3c/cg-charter/blob/gh-pages/CGCharter.html) contains provisions designed to promote fairness in CGs.
 CGs are encouraged to consider using the template as a starting point.